pantheon-systems/documentation/source/content/global-cdn.md

 ## Advanced Global CDN

-For custome solutions addressing the unique challenges your site build presents, see our [Advanced Global CDN](/advanced-global-cdn) service.
+For custom solutions addressing the unique challenges your site build presents, see our [Advanced Global CDN](/advanced-global-cdn) service.